cbmuser/PET-PCG-2024/README.md

 Mike Naberenzy reversed the logic and reassembled the software.
 A big thanks for that !
 http://mikenaberezny.com/hardware/pet-cbm/hal-pcg-6500-graphics-board/

 My version fits into the newer dynamic PET-board (CBM 2001/3001) and uses DMA-access at **$a000** or $9000 for transfering the chars.
-There is no CB2-sound, I'll want to combine this in the future with a joystick-adapter at the userport.
+There is no CB2-sound, I want to combine this in the future with a joystick-adapter at the userport.
 ![PCB](https://github.com/cbmuser/PET-PCG-2024/blob/main/pcg2024_PCB.jpg)
 You can use a IDT7130 in DIP or PLCC52. **You only need one of them !**
 The actual hardware is not tested in all cases (on/off function).
 Basically it works and new software is under construction, also some games from the HAL-adapter will be patched to this version.
 The board-routing was done in development-progress, so it works, but it's not the best it can be.